-2020-2021 Executive Summary
+2022-2023 Executive Summary

-Contaminants of emerging concern (CECs) refer to the thousands of chemical contaminants in aquatic environments that are rarely monitored, but for which emerging evidence shows they may pose a threat to ecosystem and human health.
+Contaminants of emerging concern (CECs) refer to the thousands of chemical contaminants in aquatic environments for which evidence is emerging that they may pose a threat to ecosystem and human health.
+SCCWRP’s research on CECs also encompasses microplastics.
 Introduced to water bodies through a wide array of human activities, CECs have the potential to impact the health of fish and other animals over time.
-California’s water-quality management community has historically struggled to manage these contaminants and document their long-term, chronic biological impacts.
+California’s water-quality management community has historically struggled to manage these chemical contaminants and document their biological impacts.
 SCCWRP is developing next-generation strategies and tools for comprehensively monitoring emerging contaminants in aquatic environments.
-SCCWRP’s goal is to help water-quality managers efficiently and cost-effectively zero in on which chemicals and chemical classes pose potential health risks to wildlife and humans.
+SCCWRP’s goal is to help water-quality managers efficiently and cost-effectively prioritize chemical classes posing health risks to wildlife and humans.